-- The Company has a clean balance sheet and is fully funded through the Wei-1 exploration well, to be spudded in October 2022, upon closing of a recent transaction signed with its JV partner, FEC, on July 21, 2022. - The July 21, 2022 transaction proposes the transfer of 34.67% of working interest in the Corentyne block to FEC in exchange of (i) up to \$130.0 million funding for Wei-1 well, (ii) up to \$28.8 million of certain Kawa-1 exploration well, Wei-1 well pre-drill, and other costs, (iii) \$54 million of outstanding payables settled, and (iv) \$3.8 million cash consideration. - On closing the transaction, subject to condition precedents being satisfied, the Company will own 32% of the interest in Corentyne PA. - The Company recorded a discovery on the Corentyne block at the Kawa-1 well in 2022: condensate and light oil discovered in 228 feet of pay in the Maastrichtian, Campanian, Santonian and Coniacian levels.
-This discovery has helped de-risk the Wei-1 well, located 14km from Kawa-1 well, raising chance of success from 29 to 56%. - Secured funding for the Wei-1 well, secured all permitting, contracted the Maersk Discoverer to drill the well, retained 95% of expert team which drilled Kawa-1.
-Spud expected in October 2022. - Company has spent \$21.8 million to date on its Berbice Deep Water Port and is focused on the completion of the first phase of the facility in 2023. - CGX was recognized as one of the top-performing companies on the TSX Venture 50 2022. (https://v50.stocktrak.com/)
+- The Company has a strong balance sheet with no existing long-term debt and has a carry on the Wei-1 exploration well, following the completion of a farm-out agreement with Frontera Energy Corp.
+(FEC) on July 21, 2022. - The Company recorded a discovery on the Corentyne block at the Kawa-1 well in 2022: condensate and light oil discovered in 228 feet of pay in the Maastrichtian, Campanian, Santonian and Coniacian levels.
+This discovery has helped de-risk the Wei-1 well currently being drilled, located 14km from Kawa-1 well, raising chance of success from 29 to 56%. - The Wei-1 Exploration/Appraisal well was spudded in January 2023.
+Wei-1 is ahead of schedule with no spills or lost time work incidents.
+The well is expected to be completed during the second quarter of 2023. - CGX has spent \$22.8 million to date on its Berbice Deep Water Port and is focused on the completion of the first phase of the facility in 2023. - CGX market cap as of April 3, 2023, was approximately Canadian \$560 million. - CGX was recognized as one of the top-performing companies on the TSX Venture 50 2022. (https://v50.stocktrak.com/).